Heating & Cooling

 Are Ductless Heat Pumps Worth It?

-The values above are presented to give you an estimated timespan before you need to start replacing parts regularly.
-If you’re consistent with repairs, then you can allow the ductless heat pump to reach 30 or more years.
+The values above give you an estimated timespan before replacing parts regularly.
+If you’re consistent with repairs, you can allow the ductless heat pump to reach 30 or more years.

-According to The Heat Pump Store, you can save more money by getting an energy-efficient heat pump than if you got a regular model.
-They might cost a little bit more upfront, but you’ll end up saving down the road.
+According to The Heat Pump Store, you can save more money by getting an energy-efficient heat pump than a regular model.
+They might cost a little bit more upfront, but you’ll save down the road.
 In other words, spend the money now to save much more later.

 Although each brand has its own unique highlight next to it, all of the five brands mentioned are well worth the investment.
-They’re more efficient than others, and they move air quicker than anything you’ll find elsewhere.
-Having a heat pump that lasts over ten years for such a low cost is a no-brainer compared to traditional air conditioner units.
+They’re more efficient than others and move air quicker than anything you’ll find elsewhere.
+A heat pump that lasts over ten years for such a low cost is a no-brainer compared to traditional air conditioner units.

-In our article Ductless Mini-Split Heat Pumps 101: Are They Worth It? we dig into this in more detail.
-We include videos on various heat pump brands, efficiency ratings, and much more.
+In our article Ductless Mini-Split Heat Pumps 101: Are They Worth It? we dig into this more detail.
+We include videos on various heat pump brands, efficiency ratings, and more.

 Another benefit to ductless systems is that, with a helper and a few tools, they can be a DIY installation.
 Check out our Installing a Ductless Heat Pumps: A DIY Guide for instructions and tips.

-If you already have a ductless heat pump and you’re wondering how you can push the life expectancy a little bit further, then the next section will be a breath of fresh air.
+If you already have a ductless heat pump and are wondering how to push the life expectancy further, then the next section will be a breath of fresh air.
 The guidelines are mere estimations, so there’s no reason that your unit can’t last well beyond them.

 How Can You Make Your Ductless Heat Pump Last Longer?

-Whether you just bought your mini split heat pump, or you’re looking for ways to extend the lifespan, you’re in the right place.
+Whether you just bought your mini split heat pump or you’re looking for ways to extend its lifespan, you’re in the right place.
 Here are five ways to make your heat pump last longer:

 1. Clean the filter regularly.
 If you don’t take the time to clean and remove dust from the filter in your ductless heat pump, it’ll overheat.
-As more debris starts to accumulate, your heat pump has to work harder which puts unnecessary stress on the unit.
-Check your air filter every two weeks to see if it needs a good cleaning.
+As more debris accumulates, your heat pump has to work harder, putting unnecessary stress on the unit.
+Check your air filter every two weeks to see if it needs cleaning.
 We have an article on How to Clean Ductless Mini Split Air Filters which can help show you what to do.

 2. Clear everything from the inside and outside of the filter.
 The air coming in and going out of the pump shouldn’t be obstructed.
 Try to move everything within 3 feet away to allow air to move freely.
 When you have bushes, nightstands, and other objects in front of your system, it has to work harder and longer.

 3. Clean the airways weekly or as needed.
 The vents and ledges around the vent are just as important as the filter.
-When they get dusty and dirty, they start to ruin various components of the unit.
+When they get dusty and dirty, they ruin various unit components.
 For example, too much hot dust can wear away at the coils, which aren’t too cheap to replace.

 4. Never let your ductless heat pump freeze.
-If you live in an area that gets below freezing, then it’s a good idea to continuously run the heat pump through the night.
+If you live in an area below freezing, then running the heat pump through the night is a good idea.
 When the pipes freeze, they can break easily.
-Coils, condensers, filters, and other parts are all subject to damage from low temperatures as well.
+Coils, condensers, filters, and other parts are also subject to damage from low temperatures.

 5. As Compact Appliance suggests, hire a professional when needed.
 Annual checkups are highly recommended, even if you’re not concerned about any issues.
-You never know when a small repair can save you loads of money down the road.
-Nothing’s worse than having a broken heat pump in the middle of winter!
+You never know when a small repair can save you loads of money.
+Nothing’s worse than having a broken heat pump in winter!

 Common Problems & Concerns